An adroable bunny craft activity, with print-and-go template. A perfect Easter craft!

 Before you assemble your Easter bunny, glue the white parts onto the ears and feet.

-To finish, you may want to just go over the eyes and details on the face with a thin black pen so they show up clearly.
+To finish, trace over the eyes and details on the face with a thin black pen so they show up clearly.

 And your Easter bunny craft is now complete!

 There you have it!
-A super cheery Easter bunny craft that young kids will enjoy making.
+A super cheery Easter bunny craft that your kids are sure to enjoy.
 Happy Easter!

 If you liked this Easter bunny craft, why not pin it?
 Thanks for your help!